 - How to finance your investment for long-term success

-- Hospital upgrades in Liverpool and Westmead attract healthcare professionals and bolster rental demand.
+- Hospital upgrades in Liverpool and Westmead continue to attract healthcare professionals and bolster rental demand.

 2. Population Growth is Fueling Rental Demand